 - Learn healthy self-care in all aspects of life.

-- Develop a personalized plan of recovery which involves peer support, individual counselling, life-skills and development, formal schooling, recreation and spiritual care.
+- Develop a personalized plan of recovery which involves peer support, individual counselling, life-skills and development, recreation and spiritual care.

 - Learn the importance of community support through participation in volunteer work and attendance at AA or NA meetings.